weben2018-team-f/UTalk/README.md

-# The description of folders struscture
+# The description of folder struscture
 - UTalk
     - db
         contain .json files